Lemmington Hall

-Despite substantial alterations and improvements by architect William Newton in the late 18th century, the property had become a roofless ruin by the end of the 19th century.
-It was completely restored by Sir Stephen Aitchison (see Aitchison baronets), who acquired the ruinous property in 1913.
+Substantial alterations and improvements were made by architect William Newton in the late 18th century.
+In 1825, the property was acquired by William Pawson of Shawdon Hall, who served as the High Sheriff of Northumberland in 1826.
+However, the property fell into disrepair and had become a roofless ruin by the end of the 19th century.

-In 1927 Aitchison bought an 80 ft column, designed by Sir John Soane dedicated to the memory of members of the Evelyn family of Felbridge, Surrey, which he dismantled and re-erected in the grounds at Lemmington.

-In 1825 the property was acquired by William Pawson of Shawdon Hall (High Sheriff of Northumberland in 1826) and in 1947 was converted for use as a convent for the Sisters of the Sacred Heart.
-More recently the house has been used as a residential care home.
+In the 20th century, Lemmington Hall was completely restored by Sir Stephen Aitchison (see Aitchison baronets), who acquired the ruinous property in 1913.
+In 1927 Aitchison bought an 80 ft column, designed by Sir John Soane and dedicated to the memory of members of the Evelyn family of Felbridge, Surrey, which he dismantled and re-erected in the grounds at Lemmington.
+In 1947 the building was converted for use as a convent for the Sisters of the Sacred Heart, then later became a residential care home.

-The hall has recently been renovated; it is under ownership of the Ruff family.
+More recently, the hall was renovated, under the ownership of the Ruff family.
 The Ruff family also own a selection of animals on the Lemmington Hall estate including peacocks and peahens.

-Forge Cottage

-After completion of renovating Lemmington Hall the Ruff family also took on the responsibility to renovate several of the outbuildings.
-One of them was forge cottage, this has been transformed into a luxury holiday cottage, previous to it being a holiday rental it was a dilapidated building which was once home to the local blacksmith of the area.